The Best 3 Days in Paris Itinerary & Tips for First-Timers

 For some fresh air and beautiful greenery, don’t miss the Luxembourg Gardens with Luxembourg Palace at one end and Montparnasse at the opposite side.
 Watch the children play with their model sailboats in the pond and walk the alleys while reaching your next stop.

-⏱️ Time needed: Depending on your pace, the number of detours you take, and the number of photos you take, plan to spend at least two hours on the streets of the Latin Quarter.
+⏱️ Time needed: Depending on your pace, the number of detours you make, and the number of photos you take, plan to spend at least two hours on the streets of the Latin Quarter.

-Montparnasse: The Many Faces of Death
+9. Montparnasse: The Many Faces of Death

 Montparnasse is the home of the Paris Catacombs, Montparnasse Cemetery, and Montparnasse Tower, among other sights.